Irish people: The Great Famine / An Górta Mór

-Known as An Górta Mór ("The Great Hurt") in the Irish language, during the famine millions of Irish people died and emigrated during Ireland's largest famine.
-The famine lasted from 1845 - 1849, and it was worst in the year 1847, which became known as Black '47.
+Known as An Górta Mór ("The Great Hunger") in the Irish language, during the famine millions of Irish people died and emigrated during Ireland's largest famine.
+The famine lasted from 1845 – 1849, and it was worst in the year 1847, which became known as Black '47.
 The famine occurred due to the extremely impoverished Irish population's staple food the potato being infected with Blight, and the British administration appropriating all other crops and livestock to feed her armies abroad.
 This meant the crop failed and turned black.
 Starving people who tried to eat them would only vomit it back up soon afterwards.
 Soup kitchens were set up but made little difference.
 The British government produced little aid, only sending raw corn known as 'Peel's Brimstone' to Ireland.
 It was known by this name after the British Prime Minister at the time, Robert Peel, and the fact that many Irish weren't aware of how to cook corn.
 This led to little or no improvement.
 The British government set up workhouses which were disease-ridden (with cholera, TB and others) but they also failed as little food was available and many died on arrival as they were overworked.
 Some British political figures at the time saw the famine as a purge from God to exterminate the majority of the native Irish population.

 Irish people emigrated to escape the famine journeying predominantly to the east coast of the United States, especially Boston and New York, as well as Liverpool in England, Australia, Canada and New Zealand.
 Many records show the majority of Irish emigrants to Australia were in fact prisoners.
 A substantial proportion of these committed crimes in hopes of being extradited to Australia, favouring it to the persecution and hardships they endured in their homeland.
 Emigrants travelled on 'Coffin Ships', which got their name from the often high mortality rates on board.
 Many died of disease or starved.
 Conditions on board were abysmal - tickets were expensive so stowaways were common, and little food stuff was given to passengers who were simply viewed as cargo in the eyes of the ship workers.
-Famous coffin ships include the Jeanie Johnston and the Dunbrody.
+Notable coffin ships include the Jeanie Johnston and the Dunbrody.

-There are many statues and memorials in Dublin, New York and other cities in memory of the famine.
-The Fields of Athenry is a famous song about the Great Famine and is often sung at national team sporting events in memory and homage to those affected by the famine.
+There are statues and memorials in Dublin, New York and other cities in memory of the famine.
+The Fields of Athenry is a late-20th century song about the Great Famine and is often sung at national team sporting events in memory and homage to those affected by the famine.

 The Great Famine is one of the biggest events in Irish history and is ingrained in the identity on the nation to this day.
-It was a major factor in Irish Nationalism and Ireland's fight for Independence during subsequent rebellions, as many Irish people felt a stronger need to regain independence from British rule.
+It was a major factor in Irish nationalism and Ireland's fight for independence during subsequent rebellions, as many Irish people felt a stronger need to regain independence from British rule after the famine.